"When I became an Obama Scholar,

 Obama Scholar, Stanley Ndambakuwa speaks at the University of Chicago at an event hosted by the Harris School of Public Policy in the South Side of Chicago in April 2019.

-Born in Mvuma, Midlands Province
+Founder, Stanley Ndambakuwa was born in Mvuma, Midlands Province of Zimbabwe.

 "Being born as the only boy in a family of girls helped me to understand the disadvantages that are faced by young girls when they are raised in poor families and communities."

 Stanley was born in Mvuma, Zimbabwe into a deprived environment where he suffered financial challenges at an early stage in his life.
 By using a natural instinct of innovation, Stanley started his educational journey by helping his parents to work in the fields in communities to raise money for secondary education.

 The African Community Fund for Education Group was founded by Stanley Ndambakuwa on June 25, 2013.

 Stanley was born in Mvuma, Zimbabwe into a deprived environment where he suffered financial challenges at an early stage in his life.
 By using a natural instinct of innovation, Stanley started his educational journey by helping his parents to work in the fields in communities to raise money for secondary education.
 Post-secondary education was a great challenge for him financially, but a

 local District Head helped him to receive the Presidential Scholarship Award from the Government of Zimbabwe in 2010.
 Given this privilege, Stanley worked diligently and completed a Bachelor of Social Science at Monash University in 2013.